raplima/2020_cores_auto/README.md

 ## Contributing

-We will be happy to to have contributions to this work.
+We would love to improve and expand this research.
 Get in touch or simply submit a pull request if you have suggestions.

 ## Known Issues
 - Scripts should be divided into `train.py` and `eval.py`.